greim/html-tokenizer/readme.md

 })
 ```

-The only currently supported onstructor option is an `entities` object that maps HTML entities to their unicode counterparts.
+The only currently supported constructor option is an `entities` object that maps HTML entities to their unicode counterparts.
 This is optional and provides a way to expand the set of entities supported by default.
 By default only numeric codes are supported, plus a small subset of textual ones.
 These can be found in `default-entity-map.json`.

-### `on()`
+### `on(event, handler)`

 ```js
 tokenizer.on(event, fn)